We follow the principles set out under the World Anti-Doping Code (the Code) to establish a process for the administration of potential ADRVs.

 - Note: Sports Tribunal hearings differ from court proceedings as they are generally closed to the public.
 The timeframe for conducting hearings varies according to the complexity of individual matters.

 We are authorised to publicly release information regarding the outcome of a matter (such as, the name of an athlete or support person, the length of an athlete or support person’s ban, the ADRVs committed by an athlete or support person) once a final determination has been made by the relevant sport or a Sports Tribunal (pending any appeals).
-There may be situations, like serious health implications of affected people, where we will decide after due consideration to limit, or withhold public disclosure.

 Full written decisions of the ordinary Division of the Court of Arbitration for Sport that an ADRV has been committed are not always published and may be confidential.
 However, as outlined (pending any appeals) ASADA will publish the outcome of the matter.